YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Use the Player-Role pattern to model the relationships between these concepts.

+Level 4: Parametrized response:

+> The concepts of ${inst_player_cls} and ${inst_role*} and the relationship between them should be modeled with one of the forms of the Player-Role pattern.

-Level 4: Resource response with Quiz:
+Level 5: Resource response with Quiz:

 > Complete the following table:
 >